How to Form an Arizona LLC without Disclosing Its Ultimate Owner(s)

 Address of Member & LLC Place of Business Caveat

-Arizona law requires that the LLC’s known place of business in Arizona and the address of the member be stated in the Articles of Organization.
+Arizona law requires that the LLC’s principal address and the address of the members be stated in the Articles of Organization.
 If confidentiality is your goal, you probably do not want to list your home, business or other address in the Articles of Organization because it could be an easy way for somebody to discover that you are associated with the LLC.

 Solution: Get a new U.S. post office box or a UPS mailbox.
 If we form your LLC, you can use our address service for $100 a year, which allows the member and the company to use my law firm’s address in the Articles of Organization.

 Buy Our Gold LLC If You Want to Keep Your Name & Address Off of the ACC’s Public Records

 If you want to form an Arizona LLC and keep your name and address off of the public records of the Arizona Corporation Commission and you do not have a trust that does not have your name in its name, you need to buy my Gold LLC formation package for $1,297.
 The Gold LLC package includes a revocable living trust that is the owner of the LLC.